This site contains affiliate links for which I may be compensated.

 Wikipedia Translation

-Agulla is a cultivar of fig type common fig Ficus carica, unifera fig epidermis with greenish yellow background with about yellowish green.
+Agulla is a cultivar of fig type Common Fig Ficus carica, unifera fig epidermis with greenish yellow background with about yellowish green.
 Grown in the collection of fig trees of Montserrat Pons i Boscana in Llucmajor Balearic Islands.

 History